Solving the Stock Option Forecast problem by a numerical method for the Black-Scholes Equation with Machine Learning Classification Model: Classification Algorithms

-We will simply output the $F_m(x)$ to be our new decision tree model. \cite{Skit}\\ By differentiating the log-loss function at very iterations, we are able to improve our decision tree accuracy by a large margin.
-Also, the use of cross-validation eliminates some of the over-fitting when we get deeper trees that exhibit higher train accuracy.
+\end{enumerate} The final output, $F_m(x)$, will serve as our new decision tree model \cite{Skit}.
+By differentiating the log-loss function at every iteration, we can significantly improve the accuracy of our decision tree.
+Additionally, employing cross-validation helps mitigate overfitting in deeper trees that show higher training accuracy.